bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 $ wasmtime run --invoke 'get-answer()' target/wasm32-wasip1/debug/wasm_answer.wasm
 ```

+You will notice that the above example does not pass any arguments into the `get-answer()` function.
+Let's discuss how to represent the values passed into function calls in a structured way.

 ## Wasm Value Encoding (WAVE)

+Transferring and invoking complex argument data via the command line is challenging, especially with Wasm components that use diverse value types.
+To simplify this, Wasm Value Encoding ([WAVE](https://github.com/bytecodealliance/wasm-tools/blob/main/crates/wasm-wave/README.md)) was introduced offering a concise way to represent structured values directly in the CLI.

-Invoke leverages [WAVE](https://github.com/bytecodealliance/wasm-tools/blob/main/crates/wasm-wave/README.md) as a standard way to encode function calls and/or results.
+[WAVE](https://github.com/bytecodealliance/wasm-tools/blob/main/crates/wasm-wave/README.md) provides a standard way to encode function calls and/or results.
 WAVE is a human-oriented text encoding of Wasm Component Model values and is designed to be consistent with the [WIT IDL format](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md).

-Here are a few pointers for constructing your `wasmtime run --invoke` commands using WAVE.
+Below we provide a few additional pointers for constructing your `wasmtime run --invoke` commands using WAVE.

-## Parentheses

-Parentheses after the exported function's name are mandatory.
-The presence of the parenthesis `()` signifies function invocation, as opposed to the function name just being referenced.

 ## Quotes